WebClient is asynchronous/non-blocking HTTP Client, it is replacement of RestTemplate, Here we walk through how to create and use webClient.

 4.1 Type of Request/Response Body

-so if your service return 1 object, then use Mono<T>
+so if your service return 1 object, then use Mono<T>, if return List, then use Flux<T>

 webClient.post().uri("").body(Mono.just(OBJECT_INSTANCE_VARIABLE), YOUR_OBJECT.class)